-After skin testing, you will have a follow-up appointment with your doctor who will work with you to determine best treatment options for you.
+After skin testing, you will follow-up with your provider who will work with you to determine best treatment options for you.

-If you are taking any of these medications, please talk to the prescribing doctor and ask if it is okay to stop them 7 days before testing.
+If you are taking any of these medications, please talk to the prescribing provider and ask if it is okay to stop them 7 days before testing.
 This will allow you to get the best results from your allergy test.